TroyChristian/Full-Stack-iOS-Notes-App/README.md

-# Full-Stack-iOS-Notes-App
+#ReadMe

-Code With Chris One Day Build, iOS notes app with custom back end.
+A full stack iOS notes App courtesy of @CodeWithChris, demonstrates how to sync a node.js backend with Coredata in an iOS application